-Paul Zits is a teacher and author of two previous books of poetry, Massacre Street, which won the 2014 Stephan G. Stephansson Award for Poetry, and Leap-seconds, which won the 2016 Robert Kroetsch Award for Innovative Poetry.
+Paul Zits is a teacher and poet who lives in Calgary, Alberta.
+He is the author of Massacre Street, which won the 2014 Stephan G. Stephansson Award for Poetry, and Leap-seconds, which won the 2016 Robert Kroetsch Award for Innovative Poetry.

 Praise for Exhibit:

 Disorienting, yet beautiful . . . chock full of gorgeous, unsettling images that tumble by in fragmentary, blink-and-you’ll-miss-it splendor.

 —Bruce Cinnamon, AlbertaViews

 Once upon the present, you are reading a collapsed shack of a murdered past and a yet to be suicided shack of the future; Paul Zits is that murderer and saboteur.